JoshJansenVanVuren/avavad/README.md

 # A Transformer-Based Voice Activity Detector

-This repo contains the code to evaluate a two-class voice activity detector (VAD), which has been finetuned from the 300 million parameter variant `Wav2Vec2-XLS-R`.
+This repo contains the code to evaluate a two-class voice activity detector (VAD), which has been finetuned from the 300 million parameter variant of `Wav2Vec2-XLS-R`.
 Use of this VAD may be cited as follows:

 ```
 @inproceedings{soapiesvad,